cube2222/usos-notifier/README.md

     * Boot disk size - 20GB
     * Network policy - Enabled
     * HTTP load balancing - Disabled

+#### Compute engine:
+    * Turn on https network access to the node, which you will route your DNS to.

 #### Preliminary cluster setup:
 ```